-EDUCATOR: While our native species get comfortable in their niches, let me tell you about the lake where they live.
-It is near my house.
-It's a beautiful lake, where I love to go to swim and fish.
+EDUCATOR: While our native species get comfortable in their niches, let me tell you about the pond where they live.
+It is near my house, in the woods out back.
+It's a beautiful pond where I love to go to swim and fish.
 (Point to the banner and talk about the different fishes, dragonflies, and frogs.)
 In fact I like fish so much I have a home aquarium.
 How many of you have a home aquarium?

 If you own an aquarium you know how much work it can be to keep it clean and feed the fish.
 I decided the last time I went on vacation that it was too much trouble to ask someone else to care for my aquarium.
-I thought it would be a great idea to release my goldfish, and the very cool plants -- like Brazilian elodea -- from my aquarium into the lake.
+I thought it would be a great idea to release my goldfish, and the very cool plants, from my aquarium into the pond out back.
 That way I could still visit my fish!

 Hold up your 'aquarium' and remove a goldfish and some water plants and set them aside.
 Ask for two more volunteers from the audience.
 Introduce the volunteers when they arrive and hang a red 'I' around each of them.
 Explain that one person represents the introduced goldfish and one represents the introduced plants.
+The plant being introduced is Japanese knotweed that I bought for my aquarium.
 'I' stands for introduced.
 Have the six 'N's stand with the two new 'I's and explain there will be another round of musical chairs.
 There is still the same amount of habitat available, but new species have been introduced.
 NO PUSHING or RUNNING!
 Start the music and complete another round.

-IF BOTH OF THE VOLUNTEERS WITHOUT A CHAIR ARE AN 'N,' SKIP TO ''.
+IF BOTH OF THE VOLUNTEERS WITHOUT A CHAIR ARE AN 'N,' SKIP TO '\.

-IF ONE OR BOTH OF THE VOLUNTEERS WITHOUT A CHAIR IS AN 'I':
+IF ONE OF THE VOLUNTEERS WITHOUT A CHAIR IS AN 'I':

 EDUCATOR: It looks like the introduced species didn't find a niche.
 In reality many of these introduced species reproduce more quickly, can tolerate environmental extremes, and eat many different things.
 They have an advantage over native species, so we need to give them an advantage in this game.
-The 'I' gets to go to any 'N' in a chair and take its seat.
+The 'l' gets to go to any 'N' in a chair and take its seat.

-The 'l' now represents an invasive species, because it is able to take over native habitat after being introduced.
+\ The 'I' now represents an invasive species, because it is able to take over native habitat after being introduced.
 The displaced 'N's can help us see how our pond is beginning to change by each removing a piece of habitat and standing to the side.